jayeshbhole/Instagram-Selenium-Follower-Bot/README.md

    1. Clone this repo.

    2. Check if the pre requisites are fulfilled...and check if python is working properly.

+   3. Edit the protected.py file and type your login credentials and save it.

-   3. Open Terminal/Command Prompt and run the bot using: `python3 run.py`
+   4. Open Terminal/Command Prompt and run the bot using: `python3 run.py`

-   4. Follow the text cues given by the terminal and get going.
+   5. Follow the text cues given by the terminal and get going.

 ----
 * To install chrome driver, follow [this video](https://www.youtube.com/watch?v=dz59GsdvUF8)